archway-network/archway-docs/docs/overview/about.md

 ### **Difference Between Smart Contracts and Cosmos Chains**

-While Comsos makes it easier for developers to create their own self-sovereign chains, developers still need to attract and sufficiently incentive a strong community validators to run the network.
-In many cases, it makes sense for a project to first deploy as a dapp.
+While Cosmos makes it easier for developers to create their self-sovereign chains, developers still need to attract and sufficiently incentive a strong community of validators to run the network.
+In many cases, it makes sense for a project to deploy as a dapp first.

 Consider the following tradeoffs between building your core logic as a smart contract versus building your logic as an independent Cosmos blockchain.